 The total taxable value of your land may have increased to be equal to or to exceed the threshold because:

-- You have purchased land in the past calendar year, such as an investment property or holiday home, or
+- You have purchased non-exempt land in the past calendar year, such as an investment property or holiday home,

-This means the value of all the taxable property you own at midnight on 31 December of any given year determines if we need to assess you for land tax for the following year.
+The value of all the taxable property you own at midnight on 31 December of any given year determines whether you are assessed for land tax for the following year.

-You should check your assessment to confirm four critical points:
+Check your assessment to confirm these critical points:

 - Your postal and residential address(es) are correct,

-- All lands that you own, including any land that you own with others, are included in your assessment,
+- All land that you own, including any land that you own with others, is included in your assessment,

-- The lands shown in your assessment are/were still owned by you as at midnight on 31 December of the previous year,
+- The land shown in your assessment was owned by you as at midnight on 31 December of the previous year,

-- If you live in a property you own, that it (and not any other property) is marked as your principal place of residence on the Statement of Lands page
+- If you own the property you live in, it (and not any other property) is marked as your principal place of residence on the Statement of Lands page,

 If any of the above details are incorrect or you want to claim an exemption, you must tell us within 60 days of receiving your assessment.

 Certain details are easy to change by phone if they are incorrect or if there are omissions in your assessment.
 You can call us on 13 21 61 if you:

 - Want to update any of your contact details,

-- As at midnight 31 December of the previous year, don’t own land that is included on your assessment, or
+- As at midnight 31 December of the previous year, you didn't own land that is included on your assessment,

 - Want to claim an exemption for land included in your assessment because it is your principal place of residence or primary production land,

-You must notify us of errors or omissions in your assessment so we can ensure you pay the right amount of tax at the right time.
+You must notify us of errors or omissions in your assessment so we can amend it and ensure you pay the right amount of tax at the right time.
 You must notify us if you:

-- Own additional land which has not been included in your assessment or the land is held on trust,
+- Own additional land which has not been included in your assessment or if the land is held on trust,

 - Receive separate assessments for lands you own alone,